Can you get a marijuana DUI?

 Every state in the United States, as well as Canada and Mexico, has laws that preclude driving while impaired, regardless of the substance that you’re impaired on.
 That means that you can get a ticket for driving under the influence of prescription drugs, alcohol, marijuana, or even too much caffeine if the officer decides that your driving ability is impaired.
 While US states typically have a statute specific to alcohol, each state also has another statute that serves as a catch-all for other impairment.
 This is often referred to as DUI-D, or driving under the influence of drugs.
 Some states have also begun to pass cannabis-specific statutes for impaired driving.

 There’s significant latitude granted to police officers in their interpretation of the signs and symptoms of impairment.
 Even if you pass a breathalyzer test, or a standardized field sobriety test (SFST), if the officer on scene thinks you’re impaired, you can be arrested and have your bodily fluids tested for the presence of alcohol or other drugs.
-The problem for marijuana users is - how can they know how much is too much?
+The problem for marijuana users is - THC from marijuana use lingers in the body for a very long time, so they can be totally sober and still have THC and THC metabolites in their body.

 The legal limit is a fuzzy one, at best.